An Explainable Deep Learning-Based Method For Schizophrenia Diagnosis Using Generative Data-Augmentation: Experiments and Results

 \subsection{Augmented Classification}

 This stage of our study includes augmenting the 16-channel dataset using the synthetic data generated by both VAE and WGAN-GP and evaluating the classification results.
-In order correctly evaluate our augmentation method we have to first ensure that no synthetic data would be leaked into the test dataset.
+In order to correctly evaluate our augmentation method we have to first ensure that no synthetic data would be leaked into the test dataset.
 Therefore, we first separate 20\% of our dataset (which equals 202 instances) for testing before augmenting the training dataset.
 Datasets generated by each model require different learning rates in order to learn optimally.
-Therefore, we have used a learning rate of 0.00001 for all the datasets in this experiment to cover all the datasets with the same learning rate.
+Therefore, we employed a learning rate of $1 \times 10^{-5}$ across all datasets in this experiment, as this value, the lowest obtained through random search, ensures consistency in our approach and we can cover all datasets with the same learning rate.
 In order to find the optimum number of synthetic datasets to be added to the original data, we have experimented with different values starting as low as 200 added synthetic data and incrementing 100 or 200 samples at every time.
 It is also important to mention that the original training dataset is slightly imbalanced; as a result, we add 30 more healthy (norm) samples to mitigate this small imbalance.
 Table \ref{tab:augclf} shows the results of this experiment in terms of accuracy and loss value.
 All classifiers are trained to convergence using our proposed CNN architecture.
-Training accuracy reaches 100\% for all models after convergence.